 OVERVIEW: The Women’s Foundation of California seeks organizations that strengthen women’s rights and economic well-being.

+Grants typically range from $5,000 to $100,000.
 Past foundation grantees include ACCESS Women’s Health Justice, A New Way of Life Reentry Project, and Training in Early Abortion for Comprehensive Healthcare.
-Grants typically range from $5,000 to $100,000.
-To learn more about the types of organizations the Women’s Foundation of California supports and at what level, explore its current grant partners list.
+The foundation also offers several policy training opportunities.

-In general, the foundation does not accept unsolicited grant applications or requests for funding.
+The foundation does not accept unsolicited applications.
 Grantseekers are encouraged to sign up for its email list for information on open funding opportunities.